-If D2L is completely down for more than 6 hours during the two days before an exam, email Dr. Denison about the problem.
-Note: this applies to SEVERE problems with D2L (an example of what would not be an instance to contact Dr. Denison - if you have to download a video a few times due to your wireless).
+If D2L is completely down for more than 8 hours during the two days before an exam, email Dr. Denison about the problem.
+Note: this applies to SEVERE problems with D2L.
 Dr. Denison will try to check email once in late morning and the evening on each of the two days before an exam.
-If Dr. Denison determines there is a severe problem with D2L that affects your ability to study, she will send emails to the class (using the Registrar's site - so the email won't be from D2L).
+If Dr. Denison determines there is a severe problem with D2L that affects your ability to study, she will send emails to the class (using the Registrar's site).
 These emails will have the links for lecture videos for the Unit and other posted files attached as pdf files.
 The Registrar's site only allows 2 attachments - so there may be multiple emails.
 So, if there is a D2L catastrophe during one of the two days before an exam, you should check your MSU email account.
 Barring other catastrophes (e.g. the Registrar's site not working or the video server going down), this should be a good backup plan.